Skip to content

 How Does xPub Improve Privacy?

-If you have only one wallet address, all your on-chain activity goes through that address.
-Anyone can see your assets, balances, and transactions by passing that address through a block explorer
+If you have only one wallet address, all your onchain activity goes through that address.
+Anyone can see your assets, balances, and transactions by passing that address through a block explorer.

 But imagine if you had multiple addresses.

 You could perform different operations with different addresses.
-If anyone monitors one address, they can only see the activity associated with that specific address.
-All your other on-chain activity involving the other addresses is inaccessible to prying eyes.
+If anyone monitors a single address, they can only see the activity associated with that address.
+This happens often in DeFi.
+Many traders watch whale wallets to see what kind of activity they’re doing and plan some of their trades accordingly.

-One way to do this is to have several wallets.
 Each wallet has its public keys, and the address is shared with whomever, depending on the situation.
 However, managing multiple accounts while keeping track of all the corresponding addresses and keys is a lot of work.

 xPub and Read-Only Wallet Access